AlibabaCloudDocs/ecs/intl.en-US/API Reference/Instances/RunInstances.md

 -   The hostname cannot start or end with a period \(.\) or hyphen \(-\).
 It cannot contain consecutive periods \(.\) or hyphens \(-\).
 -   For Windows instances, the hostname must be 2 to 15 characters in length and can contain letters, digits, and hyphens \(-\).
 The hostname cannot contain periods \(.\) or only contain digits.
 -   For instances that run other operating systems such as Linux, the hostname must be 2 to 64 characters in length.
 You can use periods \(.\) to separate the hostname into multiple segments.
-Each segment can contain letters, digits, and hyphens \(-\).
+Each segment can contain letters, digits, and hyphens \(-\). |

-When you create multiple instances at a time, you can specify sequential hostnames.
-For more information, see [Specify sequential instance names or hostnames](~~196048~~). |
 |UniqueSuffix|Boolean|No|true|Specifies whether to automatically append sequential suffixes to the hostnames specified by the `HostName` parameter and instance names specified by the `InstanceName` parameter when you create multiple instances at a time.
 The sequential suffix ranges from 001 to 999.
 Valid values:

 -   true